Bond Bug: Reliant Sprint

 In 1994, Reliant unveiled the "Reliant Sprint"; this car was a complete redesign of the original Bond Bug.
 Tom Karen of Ogle design rounded off all the sharp edges of the Bug and added round headlights, giving the car a totally new look; the prototype had Minilite alloy wheels, a grey vinyl interior, and was bright yellow.
 The Sprint used, in effect, a Reliant Robin chassis cut in half, with the rear half made to use the original suspension set up of the Bond Bug.
 Similarly, the interior used many of the current Robin switches and dials, to keep production costs low.

 As shown in the Trouble At The Top TV show, Reliant Management wouldn't allow Jonathan Haynes to put the Sprint into production, as they had little faith that, in the 1990s, it would sell in any large numbers, even though it would cost as little as £12,500 to start production.

 More developments were made on the Sprint until 1998 when Reliant would try to get it production-ready as a 4-wheeled sports car.
 Andy Plumb would redesign the car, now renamed/code named internally "the Clubman", in 2 different 4-wheeled models: a standard car and a convertible.
 These cars had huge bubble-shaped front and rear arches.
 Again more prototypes were produced; the chassis was redesigned once more with double-wishbone front suspension, and because the car was a 4-wheeler, the 850cc engine was redesigned to take fuel injection and a catalytic converter.
 Even though prototypes were promising, Reliant Motor Company wouldn't pay for further development, and the project died.

 Popular culture

 Tom Karen oversaw the design and production of Luke Skywalker's landspeeder from Star Wars (1977): one of the models was built upon the chassis of a Bond Bug – the wheels hidden by mirrors angled slightly to the ground.

 In the television series The Grand Tour, presenters Richard Hammond and James May transformed a Bond Bug into an amphibious vehicle, dubbing it the "Pond Bug"; driven by Jeremy Clarkson, the car broke the UK water speed record in the "experimental amphibious unlimited class", reaching a speed of 47.81 mph at Coniston Water.

-Appearances in games

-A fictionalized version of the Bond Bug with minor visual changes appears in BeamNG.drive as the Ibishu Wigeon.
-A four-wheeled version based on the Webster Bug called the Wigeon Sprint is also in-game.
+The Ibishu Wigeon, a model available in the driving simulation video game BeamNG.drive, is based on the Bond Bug.